esraaahmed6/Social-Media-Analytics-Tool-for-Twitter/README.md

 ## Technologies to be used
-1- For streaming data from twitter use "Spark"
+1- For streaming data from twitter use "Spark"<br>
-2- For queuing and persisting messages "Kafka"
+2- For queuing and persisting messages "Kafka"<br>
-3- For processing data from Kafka to Hive "Spark Streaming)" 4- For SQL on Hadoop "Hive"
+3- For processing data from Kafka to Hive "Spark Streaming)"<br>
+4- For SQL on Hadoop "Hive"<br>
 5-For visualization "PowerBI"